Sound Event Detection with Boundary-Aware Optimization and Inference: Introduction

 Although frame-wise models are widely used, they have notable limitations.
-Typically trained with a frame-wise binary cross-entropy loss, these models focus on frame-level accuracy but fail to capture event continuity.
+Typically trained with frame-wise binary cross-entropy \revaq{(BCE)} loss, these models focus on frame-level accuracy but fail to capture event continuity.
 Events are constructed by thresholding frame-level scores and grouping consecutive frames above the threshold.
 To reduce temporal fluctuations, post-processing—most commonly median filtering (MF)~\cite{cai2024mat,shao2024fine,nam2022frequency,schmid2025effective,turpault2019sound}—is applied.
 Recently, Sound Event Bounding Boxes (SEBB)~\cite{ebbers2024sebbs} has emerged as a state-of-the-art post-processing method, substantially outperforming MF by decoupling event region detection from thresholding.
-However, both MF and SEBB are non-differentiable and require hyperparameter tuning on a validation set, separate from model training, which can lead to suboptimal performance~\cite{yoshinaga2024onset}.
-A closely related approach to ours is \textit{HSM3}~\cite{yoshinaga2024onset}, which also performs an end-to-end event inference procedure on top of frame-wise models. \rev{However, \textit{HSM3} derives event boundaries through a hidden semi-Markov model with explicit duration modeling and forward–backward inference, whereas our method predicts event regions directly, yielding a more lightweight end-to-end formulation.} The proposed method in this paper combines the strengths of both major SED paradigms, end-to-end event prediction and frame-wise modeling:
+However, both MF and SEBB are non-differentiable and require hyperparameter tuning on a validation set, separate from model training, which can lead to suboptimal performance~\cite{yoshinaga2024onset}. \revaq{A closely related approach to ours is \textit{HSM3}~\cite{yoshinaga2024onset}, a hidden semi-Markov model-based method that also performs end-to-end event inference on frame-wise models.
+However, HSM3 relies on explicit duration modeling and forward--backward inference, whereas our method directly predicts event regions, yielding a more lightweight formulation.} The proposed method in this paper combines the strengths of both major SED paradigms, end-to-end event prediction and frame-wise modeling:

 \textbf{Direct Event Region Prediction:} Inspired by Region Proposal Networks~\cite{girshick2014rpn,girshick2015fastrpn,ren2015fasterrpn} in computer vision—which predict spatial object locations—we introduce Event Proposal Networks (EPNs) that directly predict temporal event locations.